Sections

 What is TCF Canada Writing Task 3?

-France Education international describes TCF Canada Writing Task 3 as a 120 to 180 word text that compares two viewpoints from two documents, then gives the candidate opinion.
-It is part of the 60-minute writing test, so the answer must be compact and organized.
+TCF Canada Task 3 is a 120 to 180 word text that compares two viewpoints from two documents, then gives your opinion.
+France Education International runs the Expression ecrite paper as 3 tasks in 60 minutes, scored 0 to 20.
+The answer must be compact, comparative, and clearly organized.

 Key Takeaways

-- Do not spend the whole answer summarizing the two documents.
+- Do not spend the answer summarizing the two documents; reformulate and compare.

 What does TCF Canada Writing Task 3 ask you to do?